information for parents

 • Your baby was born prematurely

-• Your baby has a rare “protein-losing” condition or other complex medical issues
+• Your baby has a rare “protein-losing” condition or other complex medical issues that require ongoing specialist care

 Maternal RSV Vaccine